zng-ui/zng/TODO/Layout.md

 * Can maybe avoid some measure passes in panels with a single child.
   - Is it worth-it?
 Its a single extra measure and a special behavior that can mess-up tests.
   - See what other frameworks do.

+## Review `WidgetLayout` Usage

+The layout process can get complicated, and is easy to create subtle bugs in nodes that delegate to anything other them a single child.
+Can improve the API to avoid these mistakes?

+Review:

+* How translate is targeted.
+* When `with_branch` must be used.
+* What happens if node that is not a full widget is inserted in a panel.
+* What if we don't setup the widget outer bounds as a translate target when returning from `with_widget`?
+  - Just target the child?

+### Weird Nodes

+Some nodes get inserted in panels that are not the standard widget setup, but are to useful to forbid:

+* `is_state(wgt!(var), var)`: Self-contained bridge from `is_state` in the parent widget context to the `wgt!` context.
+  - In a panel, the `UiNode::with_context` does not work, because `is_state` is a normal property, but the widget outer-target is still found and setup for panels to transform directly.
+  - Worst, the `WidgetLayout::with_outer` does not work, even though the inner `wgt!` can be targeted if the node is just layout.

+* `flood`: and other painting nodes, can be layered in a z-stack to create complex visual without polluting the info-tree using only the memory needed to render it.
+  - HTML/CSS can have this problem where many elements are added just to enable a CSS visual effect, we avoid the hit, but these nodes cannot be fully supported by panels, as they have no transform of their own.